dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1573: Sexual orientation is a fixed aspect of identity.
+### T1573: Sexual orientation is an unchangeable aspect of identity.

 |Support|
 |---|